cilium/cilium/Documentation/install/upgrade.rst

     each endpoint.

-  * ``kube-proxy-replacement`` has been added to control which features should be enabled for the kube-proxy BPF replacement.
+  * ``kube-proxy-replacement`` has been added to control which features should be enabled for the kube-proxy eBPF replacement.
 The option is set to ``probe`` by default for new deployments when generated via Helm.
 This makes cilium-agent to probe for each feature support in a kernel, and to enable only supported features.
 When the option is not set via Helm,